rivantsov/ngraphql/ReadMe.md

 ## Examples
 The repo contains a [test application](src/testapp/) with HTTP server and *Graphiql UI*.
 It is used in HTTP server harness and unit tests.
 It is a made-up GraphQL API about abstract *Things*, and it is void of any real semantic meaning.
 The sole purpose is to provide a number of types and methods covering the many aspects of the *GraphQL* protocol.
 Run the HTTP server harness and play with the *Graphiql* page in browser.

 You can run unit tests and see the many request/response examples used there.
-The unit tests write a **detailed log** as they go.
-Locate the log file *_graphQLtests.log* in the *bin* folder of the test project (*HttpTests* project has a similar log file).
-Run the tests and then browse the log file for many examples of GraphQL requests and responses along with metrics information.
+The unit tests write a detailed log as they go.
+Run the tests, locate the log file in the *bin* folder, and browse the file for many examples of GraphQL requests and responses along with metrics.

 See also [Star Wars Example](https://github.com/rivantsov/starwars) in a separate github repository.

 ##  Limitations
 * *Code-first only, no schema-first scenario*.
-Implementing a working GraphQL API requires creating a number of *detailed c#/.NET artefacts that may not be directly derived or guessed from the Schema document*.
-So for an existing schema/.net code pair, it is not possible to derive necessary .NET code change from GraphQL Schema document changes.
-The **complete schema-first scenario is not feasible**.
+Implementing a working GraphQL API requires creating a number of detailed c#/.NET artefacts that cannot be directly derived from the Schema document.
+The complete schema-first scenario is not feasible.

-* *Subscriptions are not implemented (yet)* - coming in the future
+* *Subscriptions are not implemented* - coming in the future

 ## System requirements
 Visual Studio 2019, .NET Standard 2.0, .NET Core 3.1